Genre: Young Adult Contemporary

 I loved the romance; I loved the characters; and I loved the theme of family and self-discovery.
 I loved the diversity elements in this novel as they were so natural.
 I really appreciated Dante's personality and sensitivity because that's not an element seen in young male characters very often.
-I also loved how Saenz place Ari and Dante's families side-by-side in the novel.
-Dante begins the novel with a very strong relationship with his parents, where Ari feels very distant from his father who is a Vietnam vet.
-This juxtaposition of the families and their development throughout the book was really beautiful and worked to illustrate the different forms that families and love exist in.
-Making and maintaining connections is one of the hardest but most important elements of being human, and it's explored beautifully in this novel.
+I also loved how Saenz placed Ari's and Dante's families side-by-side in the novel.
+Dante begins the novel with a very strong relationship with his parents; where as Ari feels very distant from his father, who is a Vietnam vet.
+This juxtaposition of the families, and their development throughout the book, was really beautiful and worked to illustrate the different forms that families and love exist in.
+Making and maintaining connections is one of the hardest, but most important elements of being human, and it's explored beautifully in this novel.

 If you are looking for a read to loose yourself in, this one is perfect.
 I can already see myself rereading this one in the near future.
 It's also a great read to mark off a square on your Diversity Bingo sheet if you are participating.
 I''l be updating you on my progress soon.

 This has put me in the mood for more YA contemporaries, so leave me your recommendations as always!